wangchning/vocabulary/Vocabulary.md

 - I had a presentiment that he represented a danger to me.
 - The young girl had had a presentiment of impending evil, but her wish o postpone the journey had benn overruled.

+### presently
+If you tell your sister that you'll be at her house presently, you mean that you're on your way.

+You might say that the cookies you just put in the oven will be done presently, or describe how you were so sleepy last night that you opened a book and presently fell asleep, before you could read a single page.

 ### preserve
 When you preserve something, you keep it as it is now, without a decline in quality, like trying to preserve your good health by exercising regularly and eating right.
 - To do whatever needs to be done to preserve this last and greatest bastion of freedom.
 - To preserve a friend three things are required: to honour him present, praise him absent, and assist him in his necessities.
 - To acquire wealth is difficult, to preserve it more difficult, but to spend it wisely most difficult of all.

 ### prevail
 - And did reason prevail over emotion?